mb1986/rm-hacks/README.md

 ## Patches

+### Version 0.0.2

+This patch includes all the hacks from the previous one, along with the following:

+- New notebook name defaults to the current date and time (format: `yyyy-mm-dd_hhmmss`).

 ### Version 0.0.1

 Our first patch, a pilot and proof of concept, is designed to bring back some